HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 For data security reasons, if there is no data backup for more than 3 h before the restore is started, the user will be informed whether to execute a backup immediately.
 If a backup is needed, it will jump to the backup window for Manual Backup first.

-**(II) Page description**
+**(2) Page description**

-- **LogicDB**: One or more logicDB can be selected to restore.
+- **LogicDB:** One or more logicDB can be selected to restore.
-- **Restorable Timepoint**: the backup time point that can be restored.
+- **Restorable Timepoint:** the backup time point that can be restored.
 Hotdb Management calculates the target time interval that can be restored currently according to the backup file information of the corresponding logicDB recorded, that is, the time point when the backup of logicDB is successful and not cleaned up (excluding the backup that is invalid due to lonfigDB modification).
   You can also select to restore to any restorable time point after selecting "restore to the user-defined time point".
 For details, please refer to [(III) restore to the user-defined time point](#restore-to-user-defined-time-point).
-- **Full Backup to be Used**: the file information that can be restored, which is the latest full backup file by default.
+- **Full Backup to be Used:** the file information that can be restored, which is the latest full backup file by default.
 Deleted or invalid files are not displayed (backup files shall be fully consistent with the logicDB).
-- **Incremental Backup to be used in Restore**: Calculate the incremental backup to be used based on the selected restore time point and the full backup to be used selected by users.
+- **Incremental Backup to be used in Restore:** Calculate the incremental backup to be used based on the selected restore time point and the full backup to be used selected by users.
 If there are multiple incremental backups, the latest incremental backup is displayed by default.
-- **Whether to Conduct Drop Operation for the Restored Table before Restore**: It is checked by default, otherwise the restored table shall be deleted manually.
+- **Whether to Conduct Drop Operation for the Restored Table before Restore:** It is checked by default, otherwise the restored table shall be deleted manually.
 If restore is executed directly without checking this option and deleting the restored table manually, users will be prompted that the table already exists.
-- **Full Backup File Encryption Method**: Unencrypted, 3DES and AES.
+- **Full Backup File Encryption Method:** Unencrypted, 3DES and AES.
 By default, it will be the encryption method used in full backup.
-- **Full Backup File Encryption Key**: It is not displayed when the encryption method is Unencrypted.
+- **Full Backup File Encryption Key:** It is not displayed when the encryption method is Unencrypted.

-**(III) Restore to the user-defined time point**{#restore-to-user-defined-time-point}
+**(3) Restore to the user-defined time point**{#restore-to-user-defined-time-point}

 ![](assets/hotdb-management/image351.png)